 "They can lay claim to being the city's best Specialty Act."
 Michael Paskevich - Las Vegas Review Journal

-Here you'll find a smattering of press garnered from numerous critics who foolishly succumbed to our bribes.
+Below is a small smattering of press that we’ve received over the years, from numerous critics who succumbed to our bribes.

 Charlie Frye & Company remain one of the best in the business.
 The silent Frye, who moves like Charlie Chaplin but looks like Dick Van Dyke, juggles to good effect despite the minimal support from his company, in this case spouse Sherry who is more concerned about keeping her nails filed than helping her hapless hubby.
 This vaudeville-rooted performance always evokes a strong reaction.